gopi487krishna/FITS_primary_header/README.md

 **Return Value** : A boolean indicating whether the write operation was successful or not

 ## Fits Parser
-The details of this class are  **not important** if you just use this API.
+The details of this class are of importance only if you intend to develop custom parsing policies for the FITS Reader API.
+*Note : Although the dependencies are kept to a minimum *